 One of the most notable features of Ragdoll cats is their size.
 Male cats can get up to 20 pounds, with most averaging between 10-16 pounds.
 Female ragdolls are about 8-12 pounds.
 With all this floof, pet owners need to make sure they have a lot of high-quality food on hand, especially for Ragdoll kittens.
 This beautiful cat grows quickly and seems to always need a snack.

 American Shorthairs may look similar to domestic shorthairs, but they are a purebred, show-quality version of their more mainstream counterparts.
-The American Shorthair is known for their calm nature and a low-maintenance lifestyle.
+The American Shorthair is known forits calm nature anda low-maintenance lifestyle.
 If you want a sweet friend without all the upkeep of some other popular purebreds, the American Shorthair is for you.

-The Maine Coon cat originated here in North America (and are still the state cat of Maine).
+The Maine Coon cat originated here in North America (and is still the state cat of Maine).
 The large cat breed was originally used as farm cats and ship cats to keep the pests away.
 Although they are great hunters, they’re also just as happy curled up in the lap of their human.
 Maine Coons have thick, soft coats that are easier to take care of than other domestic longhair breeds, but still require a bit of maintenance.
 Namely, this breed can shed!
 They come in nearly every color combination and are super affectionate.
-Maine Coon owners enjoy having more fluff to love with these big babies!
+The Maine Coon cat ownerenjoys having more fluff to love with these big babies!

 A Scottish Fold cat is a breed of cat that once you know them, you can instantly recognize them!
 They are known for their unusual ears that fold forward and downward.
 This is actually a genetic mutation, but it has now been bred as a favorable characteristic.
 They are very similar to an Exotic Shorthair cat and American Shorthairs in terms of coat, temperament, and personality.
 They have low to moderate energy, silky smooth coats, and come in a wide variety of colors.